What Will You Study

 - Statistical Inference

-A-levels: AAA including Mathematics or Further Mathematics at grade A
+A-levels: AAB including Mathematics or Further Mathematics at grade A

 General Studies: Accepted as one of 3 A-levels

 Preference: Two or more A-levels